siberianfox/tinygwiki/Connecting-TinyG.md

 * If not, unplug TinyG and install the drivers on your computer.
 You can get them from the [FDTI VCP Driver Page](http://www.ftdichip.com/Drivers/VCP.htm).
 You want the VCP driver for your host, not some of the other drivers they offer.

 * **Please note: As of Mavericks (OSX 10.9.x) OSX will appear to communicate with TinyG without loading the FTDI supplied drivers.
-However, there is a bug in the mac drivers that will cause a job to stall midstream.
+However, there is a bug in the mac drivers that can cause a job to stall midstream.
 You still need to install the FTDI suppled drivers.
 For OSX you want the [FTDI VCP driver of OSX, version 2.2.18](http://www.ftdichip.com/Drivers/VCP.htm), presumably 64 bit X86 if that's what your machine supports.**

 ####Get Coolterm
 * Download and connect to Roger Meier's [Coolterm](http://freeware.the-meiers.org/).
 You will need the FTDI drivers mentioned above to do this.
 Go to the Options menu and Re-Scan Serial Ports.
 You should see something like `usbserial-AE01DVWD`.
 Configure the following settings: